electronOS/electron/README.md

 I, personally, dislike licenses.
 I dislike licenses, because you cannot do certain actions with software; and this angers me.

-I created electron because of this, and as a hobby project.
+I created electron because of this.
+This was not the only reason, but it was a top priority.